 The next thing you will need to consider is whether or not to get what’s called “Government Insured” loan vs a Conventional Mortgage Loan.
 Conventional mortgages are basically your regular type of mortgage loan.
 These are not guaranteed by the government in any way, so banks can set their own standards that customers need to meet in order to qualify, and set their own interest rates.

-Government insured loan includes loan types such as FHA or VA loans and are government backed, but sometimes require you to meet specific criteria in order to qualify.
-Government backed loans are as follows:
+The government-insured loan includes loan types such as FHA or VA loans and is government-backed, but sometimes require you to meet specific criteria in order to qualify.
+Government-backed loans are as follows:

 The next option is Jumbo vs Conforming Loans

 This refers to the size of the loan.
 If you are trying to borrow above a certain amount, you will have to apply for a Jumbo loan for example.